 You can usually stop your complaint at any time.
-You need to tell a member of staff if you want to stop your complaint.
+You need to tell a member of staff.
 They will arrange for you to write on your complaint that you want to withdraw it.31

 The only exception to this is if you have accused a member of staff of doing something.
-Sometimes the prison will want to keep on investigating this.32
+Sometimes the prison will want to keep on investigating this.32 at www.rethink.org.

-You can find more information about Complaining about the NHS and Social Services Healthcare in prison at www.rethink.org.
 Or call our General Enquiries team on 0121 522 7007, and ask them to send you a copy of our factsheet.